 I return to the principal history paintings according to the order of their grandeur and position.

-In the painting of Alexander cutting the Gordian knot, by Restout, the ordering and some beauties of detail have received praise.
+In the painting of Alexander cutting the Gordian knot, by Master Restout, the ordering and some beauties of detail have received praise.
 Out of interest in a subject so cold and so difficult, without wishing to handle it with success, we hope for more variety and pleasantness in local color.
 The number and magnitude of works in which this able painter has excelled have made him a name above all praise, whether by learned routes that he's known how to blaze among the great in which defects are so sensible, or in these new and eloquent expressions in subjects so common and which appear exhausted.
 Such are those of the painting of the Virgin with infant Jesus in the church of the seminary of foreign missions, where the virgin is represented with an attitude of adoration in a holy trinity so elevated and so sublime that it astonishes the spectator in its penetration of a holy veneration for this mystery.
 A composition so Christian, so enlightened, appears to be a work of high piety, and of a profound meditation.
-A great painter (* Paul Veronese) has said that it would be to wish that all church paintings were excellent and yet pathetic.
-He would name them mute preachers who often make more of an impression without words.
-We find, in saints' lives (a.
-Saint Gregory of Nice, Painting of the Sacrifice of Abraham) and in those of several painters, examples of this truth.
+A great painter has said that it is like wishing that all church paintings were excellent and yet pathetic.
+He would name them mute preachers who often make more of an impression than words.
+We find, in saints' lives and in those of several painters, examples of this truth.

 There are many beauties in the painting of Cleopatra by Master de Vermont.
-The variety and choice of attitudes, the expression of character of women of this princess, and those of the series of officers of Augustus, the accord of empty tints of figures placed at bottom, with the most vigorous before the scene, forms a beautiful and delightfully harmonious ensemble.
-But few beauties are totally exempt from defects, those noticed and considerable, namely that the Queen of Egypt and the Roman Emperor are not characterized enough to be recognized without the help of a printed book explaining the subject.
-This obscurity will give birth to the defect of attributes that belong to them, either in dress (the heroes not dressed as Romans or Egyptians in Africa), or in a setting which is not at all historical.
-This subject should not have been an emblem for the spectator, were she able to see some part of the painting of sumptuous monuments and tombs in the form of pyramids that Cleopatra had built close to the temple of Isis for locking away her immense riches, and from which she wrote to Ausgustus on crystal tablets in the most suppliant terms.
+The variety and choice of attitudes, the expression of character of women of this princess, and those of the officers of Augustus, the accord of empty tints of figures placed at bottom, with the most vigorous before the scene, forms a beautiful and delightfully harmonious ensemble.
+But as few beauties are totally exempt from defects, those noticed and considerable, namely that the Queen of Egypt and the Roman Emperor are not articulated enough to be recognized without the help of a printed book explaining the subject.
+This obscurity is born from the defect of attributes that belong to them, either in dress (the heroes not dressed as Romans, nor the Egyptian in African dress), or in a setting which is not at all historical.
+This subject should not have been an emblem for the spectator, were she able to see some part of the painting of sumptuous monuments and tombs in the form of pyramids that Cleopatra had built close to the temple of Isis for locking her away with immense riches, and from which she wrote to Augustus on crystal tablets in the most suppliant terms.
 One of our famous poets, whose subtlety of expression equals that of his feeling, has put this letter in verse.
 Here it is in two stanzas:

 Ah Master, when I will appear before your eyes